Need to know

 In the unlikely event that you’re taking your dog to India, bowls and food can be provided.
 Six of the nine suites, as well as the ground-floor communal areas, are suitable for wheelchair access – and a butler is available for disabled guests.

 Furry friends are welcome.
 The hotel provides pet food and bowls too.
 See more pet-friendly hotels in Rajasthan.

 All ages are welcome.
-Extra beds for over-threes cost upwards of INR5,500 a night and can be put in all guestrooms; cots are free for under threes.
-There are plenty of activities in the surrounding countryside for kids to enjoy; excursions and picnics are free for under-fives.
+Extra beds for over-threes cost upwards of INR5,500 a night and can be put in all rooms; cots are free for under threes.
+There are plenty of activities for kids to enjoy; excursions and picnics are free for under-fives.

 Seven of the nine suites have space for extra beds.

 Table tennis, croquet, badminton, and rides on camels, carts and boats.